ARIELLO24/ARIELLO24-/README.md

-Olá, meu nome é Ariel!! 👋
+Hi, I'm Ariel!! 👋
-Sou um desenvolvedor web apaixonado por criar experiências incríveis na web.
-Atualmente,estou aprimorando minhas habilidades em JavaScript, TypeScript, HTML e CSS.
-Acredito no poder da colaboração e estou sempre em busca de novos desafios para crescer e melhorar.
+I'm a web developer passionate about creating amazing web experiences.
+Currently, I'm honing my skills in JavaScript, TypeScript, HTML, and CSS.
+I believe in the power of collaboration and am always seeking new challenges to grow and improve.

-🚀💻 Minhas Habilidades:
+🚀💻 My Skills:

-JavaScript: Construindo soluções dinâmicas e interativas
-TypeScript: Adicionando robustez e escalabilidade ao meu código HTML & CSS: Transformando designs em páginas web responsivas e funcionais

-📕 O que estou aprendendo agora:

-Aperfeiçoamento em frameworks modernos como React e Vue Melhoria contínua em técnicas avançadas de front-end Práticas de desenvolvimento ágil e colaboração eficaz em equipe 💾 Estou sempre buscando:

-Projetos colaborativos e oportunidades de aprendizado Desafios que me permitam expandir meu conhecimento e habilidades Conectar com outros desenvolvedores e compartilhar conhecimentos
+JavaScript: Building dynamic and interactive solutions
+TypeScript: Adding robustness and scalability to my code HTML & CSS: Transforming designs into responsive and functional web pages 📕 What I'm Learning Now:

+Enhancing skills with modern frameworks like React and Vue Continuous improvement in advanced front-end techniques Agile development practices and effective team collaboration

+💾 I'm Always Looking For:

+Collaborative projects and learning opportunities Challenges that allow me to expand my knowledge and skills Connecting with other developers and sharing insights